 using (SolidBrush brush = new SolidBrush(this.BackColor))

 e.Graphics.DrawImageUnscaled(this.Image, new Point(this.Padding.Left +

 this.GetBorderOffset(), this.Padding.Top + this.GetBorderOffset()));

 First, we either draw a solid background using the

 false, otherwise we tile the grid image created earlier.

-You can download the first sample project from the links below.
+You can download the first sample project from the link at the top of this article.
 The next article in the series will look at implementing scrolling for when the image is larger than the display area of the control.